Absolutely love these new Appliques I have just received.

 So please allow for as much time as possible in the placing of the order to when the Performance or Rehearsal dates are scheduled.

 Samples currently taking a few days.
-Please allow plenty of time for orders as I am away on and off over Summer, Thank you Dismiss
+Thank you Dismiss